dotnet-websharper/docs/v4.1/fsharp/sitelets.md

 <a name="linking"></a>
 ### Creating links

-Since every accepted URL is uniquely mapped to a strongly typed action value, it is also possible to generate internal links from an action value.
+Since every accepted URL is uniquely mapped to a strongly typed endpoint value, it is also possible to generate internal links from an endpoint value.
 For this, you can use the method [`context.Link`](/api/WebSharper.Sitelets.Context\`1#Link).

 ```fsharp
 open WebSharper.UI.Html